simplesmiler/vue-focus/README.md

 ## Notes

 Form elements are not the only elements that are able to receive focus.
-The list also includes links, element with `tabindex` attribute set and elements with `contentEditable` set to `true`.
+The list also includes links, elements with `tabindex` attribute set and elements with `contentEditable` set to `true`.

 ## License